SeaweedFrolic/seaweedfrolic/README.md

  ## 🏆 Achievements

-- 🌟 I published https://hugis.org; a non-profit virtual photography exhibition that aims to celebrate, educate, and promote scoliosis awareness.
+- 🌟 I published https://hugis.org for my school thesis; a non-profit virtual photography exhibition that aims to celebrate, educate, and promote scoliosis awareness.

 ## 📬 Get in Touch